angelo-domingo118/d-agriventory/docs/deployment.md

 - **Document root** must point to the `public` directory (security requirement)

 ### Database
-- **MySQL 8.0+** (Required - PostgreSQL and other databases are not supported)
+- **MySQL 8.0+** (Strongly recommended for production)
-- This application uses MySQL-specific features for data retrieval
+- This application is optimized for MySQL and uses MySQL-specific features
+- SQLite may work for development but has limitations (numeric sorting, performance)
 - Separate database for production (never use development database)

 ### System Tools